-The implant, non-magnetic cassette and replacement magnet cassette are single-use items.

-Do not resterilise.
-Do not use more than once.
-Re-use could cause infection.
+The implant, non-magnetic cassette and replacement magnet cassette are single-use items, not to be used more than once.
 Non-magnetic cassettes and replacement magnet cassettes are supplied separately.

 All of the above components are supplied in sterile gas-permeable packaging.
 Ethylene oxide processing is indicated on the label of each sterile package.